 - MapleStory has a severely weaked-down version of this.
 Soulless people are still able to talk and react to things, but behave as they would without any personality (Al, for instance, calls Nina cute, and Nina acts much less Tsundere when her soul is gone).

-- Yuji in Shakugan no Shana is technically a victim of Just The Soul— the only thing keeping him alive is the Reiji Maigo.
+- Yuji in Shakugan no Shana is technically a victim of soul theft — the only thing keeping him alive is the Reiji Maigo.

 - During the Three Treasures arc of YuYu Hakusho, Yusuke battles a demon who steals and eats children's souls.
 The souls are unharmed in his stomach until he digests them, which takes a while; Yusuke is able to kill the demon before that happens, and the souls escape and return to their comatose owners, who wake up, apparently unharmed.

 - In One Piece, the villain Geck Moria pulls off something which closely resembles this when he steals his enemies' shadows, then uses them to give life to dead bodies and create his own zombie immortal army.
 The person who had his shadow stolen, though, doesn't become an empty shell; it is just condemned not to be able to stand sunlight again, or he'll be rendered into ashes.
 By gaining back his shadow he can remove the curse.

 - This is used in Yu-Gi-Oh! a few times, usually by those with millennium items.
 It is this that allows us to learn that Yami Yugi has a different soul from normal Yugi.